dickyw71/game-of-life/test-list.md

 - ~~Make prognosis a static method of the Cell class.~~
 - ~~Move Moore-neighourhood functions to external file and import them into the test module.~~
 - ~~Refactor Moore-Neighbourhood to move the non-neighbourhood board stuff out to the board module.~~
-- **When I clear the board the generation is reset to zero and the game stops.**
+- ~~When I clear the board the generation is reset to zero and the game stops.~~
 - I can setup the board by changing the size (width and height).
 - I can change the rate that new generations are created.
-- Only update a grid cell if its state (alive/dead) has changed.
+- Only update a grid cell if its state (alive/dead) has changed since the last generation.

 Algorithm